How to ship products from home

 Employ the right tools to help

-To complete your shipping preparations for delivery, purchase one or more of the following materials: Scissors or an Exacto-blade, packing tape, stapler and staples, rubber bands and string.
+To complete your shipping preparations for delivery, purchase one or more of the following materials: scissors or box cutter, packing tape, stapler and staples, rubber bands, and string.
 Ordering some of these items in bulk can save you money and time.

 If your recipients can purchase your product in different weight increments, you will need to invest in a scale.
 Ultimately, the weight of the product and its packaging will determine the shipping cost.
 To create a list of your shipping fees, weigh each product in its packaging.
-Then, refer to your shipping service’s chart of weight-based shipping costs.
+Then, refer to the FedEx Service Guide for rates by shipping weight.

 Create your shipping labels